 Depending on what part of the country a hobo may have found themselves in, the weather conditions could be harsh and even life threatening — especially in the winter months where many froze to death.

 In between rides and jobs, migrants were usually limited to squatting in abandoned buildings or other unusual places, an already difficult pursuit made even harder by law enforcement and area residents who considered them to be bad news.

 This prompted the development of a language known as the “hobo code,” a series of characters and symbols hobos would use to communicate with one another and most importantly, to aid in their survival.

 Although typically loners by circumstance, this group of vagabonds understood the importance of solidarity and helping their peers.
 They used the esoteric hobo code for everything from warning someone about vicious dogs, unfriendly owners, judges, cops, and anything else that would serve them well to avoid.

 In addition to cautionary signs, the hobo code would allow migrants to share the wealth of valuable information they had picked up along the way, cluing others in on a home that may have a gracious host, a hayloft one could sleep in for the night, a place to seek care if others happened to be sick, and good, safe drinking water, among others.

-While hobo culture, in its traditional sense, more or less disappeared sometime during the 20th century, the hobo code remains in use to this day, its symbols sometimes seen in areas which typically employ migrant workers or day laborers, such as docks and ferry crossing, as depicted in the photo above, which was seen at the Canal Street ferry in New Orleans, Louisiana.
+While hobo culture in its traditional sense more or less disappeared sometime during the 20th century, the hobo code remains in use to this day.
+Its symbols are sometimes seen in areas which typically employ migrant workers or day laborers, such as docks and ferry crossings as depicted in the photo above that was seen at the Canal Street ferry in New Orleans, Louisiana.

 For more on how poverty has changed over time after this look at the hobo code, read up on this surprising population that now finds itself facing some serious economic woes.